Traditional Paint Making

 10 AM - 5:00 PM.

-- Space is limited and advance registration is required.
+- Class size is limited to 12 and advanced reservation is required.

-- or send a check for a deposit of $75 to Lynne Rutter at the address above.
+- or by sending a check to Lynne Rutter, to the studio address above.

 Alex Warren has been making his own paints for over 20 years and has become an expert in the field pigments through his experience as owner of Sinopia since 1995